 - Rapid Investment in SDN Continues

 With the investment in software-defined wide-area network infrastructure and services expected to continue its dramatic upward trajectory as it has in recent years, this is not a tough call to have at the top of the strategy list.
 The annual compound growth should continue to hover at 70%.
 Coupled with the advances in flexibility and scalability, the OPEX promises to continue to come down.
 That’s the good news.
 The very good news?
-This isn’t simply a 2019 trend – this overarching initiative shows every indication that calling it ‘a trend’ may be the understatement of the year.
+This isn’t simply an annual trend – this overarching initiative shows every indication that calling it ‘a trend’ may be the understatement of the year.
 Deloitte outlined several more factors pushing telcos to embrace SDN where rising network traffic demands strain resources and increase costs (more on revenue opportunities here).
 It may be better to simply call it ‘the future’ and the future is now.
 Read more on, “What’s next for SDN?“

 - IOT, Machine Learning, and Artificial Intelligence Become Extremely Connected